Battle of the Alamo: Background

+In 1835, following the repeal of the federalist 1824 Constitution of Mexico, Mexico adopted Las Siete Leyes (“The Seven Laws”), a new constitutional framework that replaced the First Mexican Republic with a unitary republic officially named the Mexican Republic (República Mexicana).
+The laws were formalized on 15 December 1835 under President Antonio López de Santa Anna and enacted in 1836.
+Intended to centralize and strengthen the national government, they reflected conservative leaders’ belief—after a decade of political instability, economic stagnation, and foreign threats—that Mexico required a more centralized model than the U.S.-inspired federalism of 1824.

-The new policies, the bans of slavery and immigration chief among them, and the increased enforcement of laws and import tariffs, incited many immigrants to revolt.
+New policies such as banning slavery, changes to immigration, and increased enforcement of laws and import tariffs incited many immigrants to revolt.
 The border region of Mexican Texas was largely populated by immigrants from the United States, some legal but most illegal.
-Some of these immigrants brought large numbers of slaves with them, so that by 1836, there were about 5,000 enslaved persons in a total non-native population estimated at 38,470.
-These people were accustomed to a federalist government which made special exemptions from Mexican law just for them, and to extensive individual rights including the right to own slaves, and they were quite vocal in their displeasure at Mexico's law enforcement and shift towards centralism.
-The centralized government ended local federal exemptions to the ban on slavery, which had been negotiated by Stephen Austin and others.
-Already suspicious after previous United States attempts to purchase Mexican Texas, Mexican authorities blamed much of the Texian unrest on United States immigrants, most of whom had entered illegally and made little effort to adapt to the Mexican culture and who continued to hold people in slavery when slavery had been abolished in Mexico.
+Some of these immigrants brought large numbers of slaves with them, so that by 1836, there were approximately 5,000 enslaved persons in a total non-native population estimated at 38,470.
+These people were accustomed to a federalist government which made special exemptions from Mexican law exclusively for them, and to extensive individual rights including the right to own slaves.
+This led to their growing displeasure at Mexico's law enforcement and shift towards centralism when the centralized government ended local federal exemptions to the ban on slavery, previously negotiated by Stephen Austin and others.
+Already suspicious after previous United States attempts to purchase Mexican Texas, Mexican authorities blamed much of the Texian unrest on United States immigrants, most of whom had entered illegally and made little effort to adapt to the Mexican culture, and who continued the practice of slavery after it had been abolished in Mexico.

 In October, Texians engaged Mexican troops in the first official battle of the Texas Revolution.
 Determined to quell the rebellion of immigrants, Santa Anna began assembling a large force, the Army of Operations in Texas, to restore order.
-Most of his soldiers were raw recruits, and many had been forcibly conscripted.
+Most of his soldiers were less-experienced recruits, many conscripted.